AntiCope/meteor-rejects/README.md

 - Radar HUD

 ## Config
-- `Http Allowed` - modify what http requests can be made with Meteor's http api
+- `Http Allowed` - Modify what http requests can be made with Meteor's http api
-- `Hidden Modules` - hide modules from module gui. **requires restart when unhiding**
+- `Hidden Modules` - Hide modules from module gui. **requires restart when unhiding**
+- `Load system fonts` - Disabling this for faster launch.
+You can put font into meteor-client/fonts folder. **requires restart to take effect**
+- `Duplicate module names` - Allow duplicate module names.
+Best for addon compatibility.